Joshua7792/holbertonschool-higher_level_programming/python-hello_world/README.md

 **Advance Task**

-* Task 10 - Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.
+* Task 10 - Write a Python script that prints exactly and that piece of art is useful followed by a new line.